ajhs-legal/terms-of-service/security-policy-irp/company-policy.md

-# Company Policy for Privacy and Security
+# Privacy and Security Statement

-Protecting your privacy is at the heart of our business and keeping your information secure is our top priority.
+###### Protecting your privacy at Goodlawyer is at the heart of our business and keeping your information secure is our top priority.
 We want you to understand what we do, so we ask you to read our Privacy and Security Statement carefully.

-### Confidentiality of Information
+#### Confidentiality of Information

 We will never sell any personally identifiable information to a third party for marketing purposes without your consent.
 We will only disclose information to third parties about your account or the transfers or payments you make:

 1. ​    where it is necessary for opening or maintaining your account, or for completing transfers or payments;
 2. ​    if lawfully required so; or,
 3. ​    if you request or authorize it.

-### Our Promise of Security
+#### Our Promise of Security

 We safeguard information about you according to established and commercially reasonable security standards and procedures.
 We also assess new technology for protecting customer information on an ongoing basis.

-### Protecting Information Exchanged Online
+#### Protecting Information Exchanged Online

 When you apply online for our service, or provide information to us at our Web site, you provide personal and financial information that is necessary for us to process your application or payments.